dondenoncourt/too_many_monitors/article.markdown

 My transient apps are Evernote, Activity Monitor, and an SQL Editor.
 So I can open them easily, I put them in the Dock.
 And I close them as soon as I am done the one-off task that I’m using them for.

-# Left-overs

-ScreenSaver and HazeOver
-App dimming software hides all but foremost app.
-Basically you have just programmatically turned your mobster monitor into a small reasonable one.

-## Close
+## Close It

-All those open and viewable Windows are **noise distractions** Multiple monitors -- use sessions, as a contractor I used one for each client.

-I you don’t know what it is, close it.
+Regarding applications and tabs, if you don’t know why it's open, close it.

+All those open and viewable Windows are **noise distractions**.
+Close or overlap them.
+In the early 2000s I did a lot of onsite training.
+I found many developers would maximize their editor on their screen.
+I would say to them: "You aren't running Microsoft Windows, your running Microsoft Window."
+And then I'd recommend tiling application windows.
 Really think you need to compartmentalize with multiple monitors?
 Try Virtual desktop options.
-Turning the head is harder than a control key
+Turning your head is harder than a simple control key stroke.
+When I was a contractor I used a virtual desktop for each client.

+I do have to admit that a big reason I like to Mac-only development is freedom.
+As you can see from the chicken photo above, one of my offices is my front porch.
+Another one is my hammock.
+I have the freedom to work anywhere.
+I'm not hampered by the unjustified requirement of an external monitor.